 In The Gypsy Countess we hear about the cruel and selfish behaviour of several Indian “nabobs” (people who made their fortunes in India), but the cruelties described are those visited on the fair and defenseless Ellen, not cruelties to the natives of India.
 Gunning's criticism of Empire is very mild.
 One of the nabobs gets in trouble for trading on the black market.
 He wrote that he was “Conscious that I had not confined my efforts to acquiring wealth exactly within the bounds prescribed by the Company… though I could have named a thousand precedents who had beaten the same forbidden ground with myself.”
 Gunning’s readers would have understood the reference to the East India Company, the monopoly it then held on trade out of India, and the corruption endemic to the enterprise.
 The knock against nabobs is that they are vulgar upstarts with more money than class.

 The biggest best-sellers of the 18th century were epistolary novels such as Samuel Richardson’s novels Pamela, Clarissa, and Sir Charles Grandison.
 But by the end of the century when The Gipsy Countess was published, the epistolary novel was dying out.
-For more about the epistolary novel, John Mullan and some other people have an interesting discussion in this BBC "In Our Time" podcast.
+For more about the epistolary novel, John Mullan and some other people who aren't John Mullan have an interesting discussion in this BBC "In Our Time" podcast.

 There was one passage in The Gipsy Countess that reminded me of Jane Austen’s juvenilia, when Austen wrote, “run mad as often as you chuse, but do not faint” because the habit is sadly fatal.
 Julia needs to give Ellen the good news that Henry is on his way -– he’s not going to India after all--but Ellen is in a feeble state after being rescued from the insane asylum.
 “I shall content myself with the credit of having made the communication with so much adroitness, that although my lovely sister-elect frequently changed colour, and sometimes shed tears, she neither fainted or was hysterical, of which, on both accounts, I had entertained very uneasy suspicions, her strength being in no condition to contend with such violent assailants.”
 If you haven’t read Austen’s parody of the sentimental novel, Love and Freindship, it’s hilarious.
 Austen sends up the emotionality, the elevated sentiments, and the improbable plot twists of novels of sentiment.
 I think she enjoyed novels like The Gipsy Countess, while laughing at them, too.